DavidMStraub/gramps-gedcom7/README.md

 ## Web interface

-A [Streamlit](https://streamlit.io/) web interface is available for interactive use:
+A [Streamlit](https://streamlit.io/) web interface is available for interactive use at [gramps-gedcom7.streamlit.app](https://gramps-gedcom7.streamlit.app/).

+You can also run it locally:

 ```bash
 python -m gramps_gedcom7.web